PlumpMath/core.async-issue/README.md

 # core.async-issue

-Some simple code to demonstrate a problem compiling projects using ```cljs.core.async``` timeouts targeting NodeJS.
+Some simple code to demonstrate a problem compiling projects using ```cljs.core.async``` timeouts targeting Node.js.

 ## Usage